 - setting up an arts space for the community or getting involved in youth radio

-By getting involved with community activities, teenagers can come into contact with positive adult role models other than their parents.
-Interacting and cooperating with other adults encourages teenagers to see the world in different ways and put their own family experiences and values into a wider context.
+By getting involved with community activities, teenagers can come into contact with like-minded peers and positive adult role models other than their parents.
+Interacting and cooperating with other adults encourages teenagers to see the world in different ways.
+It puts their own family experiences and values into a wider context.

-For example, your family might have certain religious beliefs – or none at all – but when your child comes into contact with others who believe different things, perhaps through some charity work, he might draw some new conclusions about putting beliefs into action for the good of others.
+For example, your family might have certain religious or spiritual beliefs – or none at all – but when your child comes into contact with others who believe different things, perhaps through some charity work, he might see some new ways of putting beliefs into action for the good of others.

 Identity and connection

 Being able to manage free time while balancing leisure, work and study is an important life skill.
-Being part of a community activity could motivate your child to get more organised and start to manage her own time.
+Being part of community activities could motivate your child to get more organised and start to manage her own time.

 Self-confidence, mental health and wellbeing

-Finding a community activity can boost teenagers’ self-confidence.
-Your child can learn to deal with a range of challenges, communicate with different types of people and build up his life skills and abilities in a supportive environment.
-This is also good for teenage self-esteem.
+Community activities can boost teenagers’ self-confidence.
+Your child can learn to deal with challenges, communicate with different people and build up his life skills and abilities in a supportive environment.
+This is also good for your child’s self-esteem.